Pictured at age 30, September 2019.

 and a half scoops of Senior, split into 4 feedings.
 He seems very happy, and that makes me happy too!

-May 10, 2019- A few weeks back we had a bit of a crisis with Pride.
+May 10, 2019- A few weeks back we had a bit of a crisis with Papi.
 I had to remove Charli from the

-paddocks next to him, as the green grass is too risky for a metabolic mare, and Pride was just lost
+paddocks next to him, as the green grass is too risky for a metabolic mare, and Papi was just lost

 without her.
 He started pacing the fence.
 This went on for a few

-days and Pride was not the only creature stressing out!
+days and Papi was not the only creature stressing out!
 We almost took him back to his

-previous owners, but literally as Jim was getting ready to hitch the trailer, I decided to try putting Rosie in the paddock beside Pride.
+previous owners, but literally as Jim was getting ready to hitch the trailer, I decided to try putting Rosie in the paddock beside Papi.

 He is not groomed, these are just on the fly shots.